lee197/WorldCup-2018/README.md

 ## Next step:

-* Fix the bugs of image self-sizing
+* Fix the bug of image self-sizing